Airlines may ban passengers from future flights for not wearing face masks

-A group of US airlines, including Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, JetBlue Airways, Southwest Airlines and United Airlines, will enforce stricter face mask policies with the aim to keep passengers and employees safe amid the coronavirus pandemic.
+A group of US airlines, including Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, JetBlue Airways, Southwest Airlines and United Airlines, will enforce stricter face mask policies with the aim of keeping passengers and employees safe amid the coronavirus pandemic.

 "US airlines are very serious about requiring face coverings on their flights," said Airlines for America CEO Nicholas E. Calio.
 "Carriers are stepping up enforcement of face coverings and implementing substantial consequences for those who do not comply with the rules."